 Cost of accommodation in Denver

-Due to an increase in Denver’s population, there has been a surge in demand for housing, causing prices to skyrocket.
+Due to Denver’s population growth over recent years, housing demand has increased and raised prices.
 Residents and new arrivals in Denver are now struggling to afford accommodation in their desired neighbourhoods.
 Many people also choose to rent rather than buy a home in Denver.

 Luckily, there are many job opportunities in Denver.
 New arrivals with a suitable skill set should be able to land themselves a lucrative position in one of the city’s major companies, which would afford them a good home in a desirable neighbourhood.

-Despite the high cost of accommodation, utilities are incredibly cheap in Denver.
+Despite the high cost of accommodation, utilities are cheap in Denver.
 They are below the national average and are also assisted by the mild winter weather and abundant sunshine.
-Although it does snow, it tends to melt quickly, so running heaters will likely be unnecessary for most of the cold season.
+Although it does snow, it tends to melt quickly, although you’ll still need heating during the colder months.

 Cost of transport in Denver